This tutorial series has been updated for PixiJS v4.

 We’ll write something similar here, but it will be written in a generic manner allowing us to create any wall spans we like rather than a single specific span.
 The first lookup table will contain references to our object pool’s five ‘borrow’ methods (one for each wall slice type).
 The second table will hold references to the pool’s five ‘return’ methods.
 This will provide a convenient way to manage the borrowing and returning of the wall slice types.

 Let’s write a simple method that will setup both lookup tables.
-Add the following to Walls.js:
+Add the following to Walls.js

 this.borrowWallSpriteLookup[SliceType.FRONT] = this.pool.borrowFrontEdge;

-We’ll use the SliceType class’ constants later on in this tutorial to access and call the correct ‘borrow’ and ‘return’ methods when rendering the foreground layer’s content.
+class’ constants later on in this tutorial to access and call the correct ‘borrow’ and ‘return’ methods when rendering the foreground layer’s content.
 In fact, we’ll write two support methods in just a moment to help us do that.
-But first, let’s ensure that our lookup tables get created by calling createLookupTables() from within our class’ constructor.
+But first, let’s ensure that our lookup tables get created by calling createLookupTables()

 Add the following line:

-this.pool = new WallSpritesPool();
+function Walls() { PIXI.Container.call(this); this.pool = new WallSpritesPool(); this.createLookupTables(); }

 Save your changes.